francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

 ### 3.2 Reporting idealized performance

-* When we first introduce an algorithm we may want to know how well it can perform, on an environment
+* When we first introduce an algorithm we may want to know how well it can perform on an environment
 * Very popular but it has several pitfalls:
   * Estimating the maximum of a stochastic function is challenging and may need a very large number of samples
     * Many random seeds